EvokeMadness/gear-box/README.md

 ## Assembly

-1) After printing each gear half, place both halves with the open side facing up.
+- After printing each gear half, place both halves with the open side facing up.
-2) Orient both gears to where one spur from each gear is touching flat against the other.
+- Orient both gears to where one spur from each gear is touching flat against the other.
-3) Add glue to the holes spanning left to right.
+- Add glue to the holes spanning left to right.
 (There should be four holes total.)
-4) Verify each magnet's polarity and place one magnet in each hole containing glue.
-Position each magnet in the center of each hole.
-(This is important to best align each gear half.)
+- Verify each magnet's polarity and place one magnet in each hole containing glue.
 An example is provided below:
 ![](assembly.png)
-5) Do not connect the gear halves until the glue completely dries.
+- Do not connect the gear halves until the glue completely dries.
-6) Roll the adhesive putty so that its length matches the circumference of the mirror.
+- Roll the adhesive putty so that its length matches the circumference of the mirror.
 Shape the adhesive putty roll into a ring by connecting each end.
 Do this for a total of two times.
-7) Adhere the putty to the reflective side of the mirror at an even distance from the center of the mirror.
+- Adhere the putty to the reflective side of the mirror at an even distance from the center of the mirror.
 Do this for both mirrors.
-8) Attach a mirror to each gear half by firmly pressing the mirror assembly into the center of each gear half.
+- Attach a mirror to each gear half by firmly pressing the mirror assembly into the center of each gear half.
 This won't take any time to set.

 ## Notes